Firebox (steam engine): Combustion chamber

-Some fireboxes were equipped with a so-called combustion chamber, this is a distinct component from the firebox and tubes - a large single extension of the firebox space, into the boiler barrel, and above the brick arch and separated from the grate and the fire bed, this placed additional space between the fire and the rear fire tube/flue sheet.
+Some fireboxes were equipped with a so-called combustion chamber, which is a distinct component from the firebox and tubes - a large single extension of the firebox space, into the boiler barrel, and above the brick arch, and separated from the grate and the fire bed.
+That placed additional space between the fire and the rear fire tube/flue sheet.

-This allowed more complete combustion (reducing fuel wastage) and increased firebox surface area for greater heat-transfer, these factors Improved both boiler efficiency and fuel economy.
-The improved combustion (which reduces carbon-soot ejection) reduced the carry over of ash and soot into the fire-tubes and smoke box, reducing the frequency of cleaning required.
-Soot buildup and scale buildup (on the water side) severely reduce heat transfer through the fire tubes/flues, reducing steam generation and boiler efficiency.
+That arrangement allowed more complete combustion, reducing fuel wastage and emissions, and increased the firebox surface area for greater heat-transfer.
+Those factors Improved both boiler efficiency and fuel economy.
+The improved combustion, which reduces carbon-soot ejection, reduced the carry over of ash and soot into the fire-tubes and smoke box, reducing the frequency of cleaning.
+Soot build-up and scale build-up on the water side severely reduce heat transfer through the fire tubes/flues, reducing steam generation and boiler efficiency.

-Buildup of soot and scale can also lead to overheating and subsequent tube failure if not cleaned properly to remove soot (with water, compressed air and cleaning rods) and scale with boiler washouts and water treatment e.g. Porta Treatment (minimizes and virtually prevents scale buildup) is named after the Argentine locomotive engineer Livio Dante Porta, who invented it.
+A build-up of soot and scale can also lead to overheating and subsequent tube failure if not cleaned properly to remove soot (with water, compressed air and cleaning rods) and scale with boiler washouts and water treatment e.g. Porta Treatment (minimizes and virtually prevents scale build-up) is named after the Argentinean locomotive engineer Livio Dante Porta, who invented it.

 Fireman's duties

 The fireman's role on a steam locomotive is to ensure the driver has an adequate supply of steam at his disposal at all times.
-This is achieved by maintaining a supply of fuel to the fire, monitoring the smoke from the fire and controlling it by the use of primary air through the fire bed/grate and secondary air through the firebox door and maintaining the boiler water level by use of steam injectors so that it covers the firebox crown sheet at all times – otherwise, the latter will overheat and weaken, and a boiler explosion may result.
+That is achieved by maintaining a supply of fuel to the fire, monitoring the smoke from the fire, and controlling it by the use of primary air through the fire bed/grate, and secondary air through the firebox door, and maintaining the boiler water level by use of steam injectors, so that it covers the firebox crown sheet at all times – otherwise, the latter will overheat and weaken, and a boiler explosion may result.

 The fireman also assists the driver by spotting signals and keeping a good look out when not attending to the boiler.
-At the shed after the day's work is done, the fireman will fill the boiler with water and either bank or dump the fire (i.e. extinguish the fire) or leave the fire to die back according to company policy, apply the locomotive handbrake and if required chock the driver wheels to prevent the locomotive from moving while it is unattended.
+In the shed after the day's work is done, the fireman should fill the boiler with water, either bank or dump the fire (i.e. extinguish the fire) or leave the fire to die back according to company policy, apply the locomotive handbrake and, if required, chock the driving wheels to prevent the locomotive from moving while it is unattended.